melissaboiko/myougiden/README.md

-myougiden is an attempt at a command-line, Japanese/English English/Japanese dictionary.
+myougiden is a command-line, Japanese/English English/Japanese dictionary.
 It's based on EDICT (JMdict), the venerable collaborative project.
-It's currently functional, but bare-bones.
+It's currently functional, if a bit rough in the edges.

 Features:
  - Fully Unicode-aware.